Disease Guide ·IVDD ·2026

 Multiple Disc Episodes

 Dogs can have IVDD in multiple discs at different times.
 Some insurers treat subsequent episodes as the same condition, applying one deductible.
-Others treat each affected disc independently.
-If your dog has IVDD surgery once, ask your insurer how future disc events will be handled.
+Others treat each disc independently.
+Ask your insurer how future disc events will be handled.

 🇺🇸 US Pet Insurance Guide